mmmlab/cogsp-lab-code/SwitchCosts/SwitchCosts-README.md

 preferably printed in the corresponding task colors.
 5. The ITI seems unusually long.
 Check to determine whether this is intentional and/or necessary.

+In MacOS
+-seems to work.
+Agree with point 2.
+-ITI is initential; subject can change it.
+-no data file(s)
+-have to check if this is true:
+                    This is whether the tasks are predictable (you always have the five trials of one task before the task    switches [P]), or unpredictable (the task is randomly chosen each trial [U])